309 Comments

 In all seriousness, if Substackers are going to portray themselves as citizen journalists we really need to determine a code of journalistic ethics.

-Mrs. de Fruit's avatar
+Mrs. Fruit's avatar

 What's wrong with the current one?